bruno-danelon/bruno-danelon.github.io/about.md

 ### Contact

 You are interested?
-Check out our website [website](https://www.techexpertacademy.com/).
+Check out our [website](https://www.techexpertacademy.com/).
 If you like what we are doing, [send us](https://www.techexpertacademy.com/#contact-form-main) a link to your GitHub page and we'll get back to you soon.
 Follow us on [LinkedIn](https://www.linkedin.com/company/tech-expert-academy/)